 I’ve heard you love fun facts!
-Well, here are the best of that that are somewhat related to Information technology and science.
-Hope you will have as much fun reading through them and learning something new as I did while researching materials for this post.
+Well, here are the best of that is somewhat related to Information technology and science.
+If you are a tech-savvy geek you will have as much fun reading through them and learning something new as I did while researching materials for this post.

 Have you enjoyed the list?
 Perhaps you have some fun facts to share?

 Our team is already hard at work trying to resolve this issue.

 Take a look at our super-informative Blog